leongieser/simpleshop/README.md

 ### To run the project locally:

-Clone this repos and run
+Clone this repo and run

 ```bash
 npm run dev